-Livestock, raw and packaging materials
+- Livestock, raw and packaging materials

 - invoice price of specific items

-Stock-in-transit
+- Stock-in-transit

 Finished Goods (Raw meat)

+- at weighted average cost of purchases

+- at weighted average cost of purchases

 Net realisable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale.
 Provision is recorded for slow moving and expired stock where necessary.